Utk984/Tree-Map/README.md

 - **Better interactivity**: Smooth pan/zoom operations
 - **Reduced memory usage**: More efficient data handling in the browser
 - **Hot reloading**: Instant updates during development

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make changes and test thoroughly
-4. Commit with descriptive messages
-5. Push to your fork and submit a pull request

 ## 📝 License